 Not only are helicopters expensive to purchase, but they also need to be maintained, insured, stored, possibly financed, and hiring pilot and crew doesn’t come cheap either.

-Cost of Most Popular Helicopter Models
+Price List of the Most Popular Helicopter Models

 The Bell 407 is a 4-blade, single-engine civilian helicopter that’s mostly used for rescue and utility services.